 Grease the baking dish and add your buttery graham cracker crumbs.
 The most annoying part of this step is pressing it evenly into the pan.
 But it’s really important the crust is tamped down.
 I like to use the bottom of a drinking glass.
 Press it flat and even, the less loose crumbs the better.
 You can let the crust go up the sides a little.
 Be patient getting it all even.

 Pumpkin Spice Filling

 The filling is quite simple to make.
-Make sure all of your dairy (cream cheese, yogurt, sour cream & eggs) are room temperature.
+Make sure all of your dairy (cream cheese, yogurt & eggs) are room temperature.
 This is how we ensure the filling is creamy and beautiful with no clumps at all.
-You can leave everything out overnight or at least an hour on your counter.
+You can leave everything out overnight or at 2 hours or so on your counter.
 The order is also important.
-Beat the cream cheese first until light and fluffy, then add the Nounós Pumpkin Spice yogurt & sugars, beating after each step.
+Beat the cream cheese first until light and fluffy, then add the yogurt & sugars, beating after each step.
 Add the eggs last.
 This is how we make sure we did not over-beat the filling.
 The eggs are there to stabilize the cheesecake, not to create tons of lift or air.

 Pour the filling into your pre-baked graham cracker crust.
 It can still be warm!
 And now it is ready to bake.

 When you make these Pumpkin Cheesecake Bars, please share your thoughts in the comments or tag me on Instagram @quartersoulcrisis.
 I really love hearing for you, but if anything please come back and give it a rating!

 Graham Cracker Crust